 - Place the oxtails back in to the pot, along with any juices that may have accumulated on the plate, and add the stock, wine, thyme, bay leaf, garlic and a teaspoon of salt (halve the amount of salt if using canned stock).

-- Cover and simmer for 3 hours or until the meat is fork tender*; uncover for the last half hour (if the mixture is still “soupy” allow the liquid to reduce.)
+- Cover and simmer for 3 hours or until the meat is fork tender.
+(Note: Don't leave the pot to sit without checking on it every half hour or every hour to stir and make sure the liquid hasn't entirely evaporated and caused the meat to burn.)
+Uncover the pot for the last half hour (if the mixture is still "soupy" allow the liquid to reduce.)

-- One hour before the oxtail is done, heat the oven to 350°F. Toss the carrots and turnips on a baking sheet with the olive oil & salt and roast them for 45 minutes to an hour or until lightly browned and cooked through.
+- One hour before the oxtail is done, heat the oven to 350°F. Toss the carrots and turnips on a baking sheet with salt and your choice of fat (I used bacon fat).
+Roast them for 45 minutes to an hour or until lightly browned and cooked throughout.

 - Remove the oxtails from the stew and cut the meat from the bones.
-Add the meat back to the stew, along with the roasted vegetables, serve and enjoy! :)
+Add the meat back to the stew, along with the roasted vegetables and serve.